 Home canning is a method of preserving food that prevents spoiling.
 It uses heat and acid to help preserve food and keep it safe for us to eat.
 Spoiling can result from exposure to air, microorganisms and moisture losses.
-Microorganisms or “germs” include bacteria, yeasts and molds.
+Microorganisms or “germs” include bacteria, yeasts and moulds.
 These can produce a sour smell or cause food poisoning.
 Proper home canning will create a tight seal on the jars to keep air and microorganisms out, and moisture and freshness locked inside.

 You can preserve all types of foods.
 Popular choices include tomatoes, jams, jellies, sauces, fruits, chutneys, relishes, pickles, and vegetables.
 It is also possible to can meat, fish, poultry, milk and prepared foods like soups and stews.
 The canning equipment and method that you use will depend on what food you are preserving.